tweag/bsides-tampa-workshop/part1/README.md

 codeql-swift-tests (/bsidestampa/qlpacks/codeql/swift/ql/test)

 ```
 Now we have the commandline tool in place we are going to generate a database off of our vulnerable code.
+This database is an Abstract Syntax Tree representation of the code combined with some metadata about the code base.
+GitHub provides and overview on the database and using it in VS Code here: https://codeql.github.com/docs/codeql-for-visual-studio-code/exploring-the-structure-of-your-source-code/

 ```console